-Join us for the End of Life Care Conference where expert speakers from across the health and social care sectors will discuss how we can deliver services that are both compassionate and high quality.
-Learn how to improve the quality of end of life care, see how individual health budget and a more personalised approach and can put patients in control and understand how community based care can ease the pressure on hospitals.
+Join us for the Palliative Care Conference where expert speakers from across the health and social care sectors will discuss how we can deliver services that are both compassionate and high quality.

 Please register interest below and we will keep you updated

 *Hear from front line staff examples of good practice in end of life care and integrated cross boundary care